carloscaverobarca/infra-program-wordpress/README.md

 # infra-program-wordpress

-[Wordpress](https://wordpress.com/) v5.6 automatically provisioned in an EC2 instance with Terraform and Ansible
+Automatically provision [Wordpress](https://wordpress.com/) v5.6 in an EC2 instance with Terraform and Ansible

 ## Prerequisites